 Players play in clockwise turns.
 First, a player will draw a card, and second, he will play one of the two cards he is holding.
-Effect of the played card comes into play immediately and you have to apply it, even if it means you lose the round.
+The effect of the played card comes into play immediately and you have to apply it, even if it means you lose the round.

 A round ends if the deck runs out of cards, or if everyone but one player gets eliminated.
 And they go over super fast – I’m talking a matter of minutes per round.